 Charisma' is a standard Amaryllis that produces a medium-sized flower with a blood-red center that fades out to a pinkish hue, eventually to white, and a red trim around the petals of the bloom.

-Amaryllis Christmas Gift produces large brilliant white flowers on several stems, good for a spectacular display during the dark days of winter or as a centerpiece on your Christmas dinner table.
-Plant your Amaryllis 8 weeks before you would like them to bloom. prefers Well Drained Soil and a Sunny position.
-Full grown size 50 - 65 cm
+Amaryllis Christmas Gift produces large brilliant white flowers on several stems, good for a spectacular display during the dark days of winter or as a centrepiece on your Christmas dinner table.
+Plant your Amaryllis 8 weeks before you would like them to bloom, prefers well drained soil and a sunny position.
+Full grown size 50 - 65 cm.

 One of the joys of early spring the lovely Anemone blanda, from the Eastern Mediterranean where, long before the tourists arrive, it graces rocky places, shrub and open woodland in sheets of colour.
 The delightful flowers are like large daisies.
 'Blue Shades' is a lovely variety with blue petals neatly arranged around a gold centre.